Alabama’s Tagovailoa improves in football, if not Fortnite

 “He’s got good skill players and he’s accurate at getting them the ball, and he gets the ball out of his hand quick and we haven’t taken a lot of bad plays.”

-The Crimson Tide hasn’t need Tagovalloa for force anything or any fourth-quarter heroics, routing four straight unranked opponents and Alabama hasn’t played a marquee game so far.
+The Crimson Tide hasn’t needed Tagovalloa to force anything or supply any fourth-quarter heroics, routing four straight unranked opponents.
+Alabama hasn’t played a marquee game so far.

-He ranks in the top 5 nationally in passing touchdowns and efficiency and completion percentage.
+He ranks in the top five nationally in passing touchdowns and efficiency and completion percentage.
 He has thrown for 17 touchdowns without an interception and is completing 77.7 percent of his passes.

 All that while attempting only four passes in the fourth quarter, all completions.
 In that regard, it’s much like most of last season for the lefty from Hawaii.